Visual Search is here — find similar images in seconds. Want ideas for your team’s use case? Book a Demo

 x

-Data breaches in the U.S. cost businesses over $9 millions as of January 2023.
-Additionally, the country ranks 2nd globally for identity theft incidents affecting customers.
-This makes safeguarding your store from such threats a top priority.
+Data breaches in the U.S. cost businesses over $9 million as of January 2023.
+The U.S. also ranks 2nd globally for identity theft incidents that hit customers.
+So if you run an online store, security isn’t something you “get to later.”
+It’s part of the job.

 Why is eCommerce Security Important?